zxc916684603/ecs/intl.en-US/Best Practices/DevOps for small and medium web apps/Continuous delivery.md

 To implement this solution, we need to give the permissions to our Docker containers \(the ones that run our pipeline jobs\) to use [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace), the underlying technology used by OSSFS:

-1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
-2. Click **Instance** from the left-side navigation pane.
+1. Click **Instance** from the left-side navigation pane.
-3. Select your region if necessary.
+2. Select your region if necessary.
-4. Search for your instance named **devops-simple-app-gitlab-runner**.
+3. Search for your instance named **devops-simple-app-gitlab-runner**.
-5. Click **Connect** on the right side of your instance.
+4. Click **Connect** on the right side of your instance.
-6. The VNC console should appear: copy the VNC password displayed in the popup and paste it to the next one.
+5. The VNC console should appear: copy the VNC password displayed in the popup and paste it to the next one.
-7. Authenticate yourself with the root user and the password you set when you [configured GitLab](https://alibabacloud-howto.github.io/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.html#gitlab-runner-installation-and-configuration).
+6. Authenticate yourself with the root user and the password you set when you [configured GitLab](https://alibabacloud-howto.github.io/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.html#gitlab-runner-installation-and-configuration).
-8. Edit the GitLab Runner configuration file with this command:
+7. Edit the GitLab Runner configuration file with this command:

     ```
     nano /etc/gitlab-runner/config.toml
     ```

-9. The configuration file should look like this:
+8. The configuration file should look like this:

     ```
     concurrent = 1